cudmore/ShapeAnalysisPlugin/dev-notes.md

  - Convert all PyQtGraph code to VisPy and then remove dependency on PyQtGraph (e.g. requirements.txt).
  - Work on doc strings so we can provide a concise API on readthedocs
+ - Write some basic tests (follow good Python practice)

 ### Github repository

  - Implement continuous integration with Travis
- - Create a setup.py to make installation easier.
+ - Create a setup.py to make installation easier, so users can do 'pip install .'
+ - Make the plugin a pypy installable package so users can do 'pip install shapeanalysisplugin'

 ### Documentation